-Financial services researcher Glenn Grossmannoted the application of game theory in contract negotiations among financial institutions and technology vendors.
-He then extrapolated his observations into a Gonzobanker article, exploring how bankers can use game theory of negotiation to win contracts.
+Financial services researcher Glenn Grossman noted the application of game theory in contract negotiations among financial institutions and technology vendors.
+He then extrapolated his observations into a GonzoBanker article, exploring how bankers can use game theory of negotiation to win contracts.

 Master Negotiation Strategies for Winning Business Deals

-The application of game theory to business draws various comparisons, with differences emerging from the business goal of the two parties.
+The application of game theory to banking draws various comparisons, with differences emerging from the business goal of the two parties.
 For example, Grossman likens the negotiation of a multiyear contract to a game of chess.
 Each party makes moves based on information available at that time.
-On the other hand,
+The article emphasizes that contract negotiations are akin to a strategic game, where both parties seek to maximize their outcomes while considering the other’s actions.

 The Pie-Dividing Principle